EPCCed/eidf-docs/docs/services/s3/s3browser.md

 1. Either, visit the bucket URL.
 1. Or, click the 'upward right pointing arrow button, at the right of the 'Bucket is public' section.
 1. A new browser tab will open, showing an XML document with information about the bucket and all the files it contains including their metadata.

 !!!
-Warning "Publicly-readable buckets are anonymously readable by anyone"

-    **Beware!** Making a bucket publicly-readable allows **anyone** who knows the bucket URL to **anonymously** read the bucket and download its files.

-!!!
 Info "Effect on existing bucket policies (for those familiar with policies)"